Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: System Model

 \subsection{Problem Formulation}

-The objective of this paper is to jointly optimize the transmit beamforming at the AP and the pinching beamforming formed by the pinching antennas, with the aim of maximizing the sum rate of PRs.
-The optimization problem is formulated as
+This paper jointly optimizes the transmit beamforming at the BS and the pinching beamforming formed by the PAs, with the aim of maximizing the sum rate of PRs.
+We formulate the corresponding optimization problem as

 where (\ref{11b}) represents the maximum transmit power constraint, (\ref{11c}) ensures the minimum detection error rate at the IR, (\ref{11d}) imposes a minimum antenna spacing $d_{\text{min}}$ to avoid mutual coupling between adjacent PAs, and (\ref{11e}) guarantees that the positions of the PAs are within the maximum range of the connected waveguide.

-However, the optimization problem (P1) is highly non-convex and intractable due to the fractional expressions and multivariable coupling in both the objective function and the constraints.
-In the following section, we first introduce an unsupervised learning-based beamforming framework to solve problem (P1).
-Furthermore, an alternating optimization approach is adopted to decompose the original problem into two sub-problems, which are then solved iteratively using SCA, PSO, and global search methods.
+The optimization problem (P1) is highly non-convex and intractable due to the fractional expressions and multivariable coupling in both the objective function and the constraints.
+In the following section, we first introduce a learning-based beamforming framework to solve problem (P1).
+Furthermore, an alternating optimization method is employed to decompose the original problem into two sub-problems, which are then solved iteratively using SCA and PSO methods.